 Important Safety Tips

-Visitors should always be prepared when exploring Haleakala National Park, as there is no food, beverages, or gasoline available anywhere in the park.
+Visitors should always be prepared when exploring Haleakala, as there is no food, beverages, or gasoline available anywhere in the park.
 The summit of Haleakala is remote, and at 10,000 feet, hiking is not advised for those with respiratory or other medical conditions.
 Be sure to check the park’s website for additional safety tips and information.

-After you visit Haleakala National Park, head home to our Maui bed and breakfast where you can unwind in one of our beautiful rooms and suites!
-With luxurious amenities and beautiful views, our inn is the perfect place to relax after a day of exploring.
-Plus, you can enjoy a delicious homemade breakfast the next morning and tell us all about your adventures!
-We can’t wait to hear about what you discover in Maui.
+After you visit Haleakala National Park, take an easy drive back to The Old Wailuku Inn and unwind in one of our comfortable guest rooms!
+Our inn boasts luxurious amenities and is the perfect place to relax after a day of exploring.
+Plus, you can enjoy a delicious homemade breakfast each morning!